 Our goal in the campaign is to make it possible for every Stetson student to study abroad regardless of academic major and financial means.
 Financial support from donors—in the form of an endowed student scholarship fund—is critical to increasing the number of students who can and will access international study opportunities.

 In addition, at Stetson, we bring the world to all of our students by infusing the campus with an increased awareness of other cultures and international issues.
-Funds would expand on and sustain our successful fall and spring international weeks.
-Additional campus programming would include domestic and international speakers and scholars, cultural performers, and training and educational opportunities for student leaders.
+Funding expands on and sustain initiatives.
+Additional campus programming includes domestic and international speakers and scholars, cultural performers, and training and educational opportunities for student leaders.

 Other Campaign Priorities